RevenueHunt/docs/docs/how-to-guides/customize-quiz-design.md

 ## Results Page Design

 The Results Page also has its own customization options.

+!!! tip

+    Check [this article](http://127.0.0.1:8000/how-to-guides/edit-results-page/) to learn more about styling your results page.

 In addition to the basic elements, you can set a unique background image for each result page through the [results page settings](https://docs.revenuehunt.com/reference/quiz-builder/#results-page-settings).
 You can also use these settings to apply [custom JavaScript](https://docs.revenuehunt.com/how-to-guides/add-javascript/) to your quiz design.

-If you find the default results page too restrictive, you might want to create a custom results page on your site and direct all quiz data to it using the [Callback Function](https://docs.revenuehunt.com/how-to-guides/use-callback-function/).
+If you find the default results page too restrictive, you might want to **create a custom results page** on your site and direct all quiz data to it using the [Callback Function](https://docs.revenuehunt.com/how-to-guides/use-callback-function/).
 This function enables you to collect all quiz responses in JSON format on any page you choose.

 ## Customization Examples